Table of Contents

 Temporalio.dll

 Priority contains metadata that controls relative ordering of task processing when tasks are backlogged in a queue.
 Initially, Priority will be used in activity and workflow task queues, which are typically where backlogs exist.
 Priority is (for now) attached to workflows and activities.
 Activities and child workflows inherit Priority from the workflow that created them, but may override fields when they are started or modified.
 For each field of a Priority on an activity/workflow, not present or equal to zero/empty string means to inherit the value from the calling workflow, or if there is no calling workflow, then use the default (documented on the field).
+The overall semantics of Priority are:

-1. First, consider "priority_key": lower number goes first. (more will be added here later).
+1. First, consider "priority_key": lower number goes first.

 public sealed record Priority : IEquatable<Priority>